 - Open Exodus and copy your Ripple (XRP) Private Key from the Developer Menu, here is how.

 - Paste the Private Key in that field.
 It'll give you an error that this is an invalid key.
 Delete the two zeros (00) at the beginning of the key.

 - Click Submit two times and then go to the Payments tab.

 - Enter the address you want to send to and the whole balance, minus 10 XRP which is the reserved amount, and click Submit.

 Why can't I send out my Ripple?

-If you have used your Ripple private key in another platform and you disabled your Master Key, you will come across an error in Exodus saying “disableMasterKey”, this means you will not be able to send out your Ripple using Exodus.
+If you have used your Ripple private key in another platform and you disabled your Master Key, you'll come across an error in Exodus saying “disableMasterKey”, this means you will not be able to send out your Ripple using Exodus.

 To fix this, you will need to go to the platform where you originally disabled your Master Key and re-enable it, then you will be able to send out your Ripple again.

 To learn more about this feature, check out this link: XRP Ledger: Disable Master Key Pair